 SHRI K.P.
-REDDAIAH YADAV: After comparing these two, take some remedial
+REDDAIAH YADAV: After comparing these two, take some remedial measures, so that public undertakings also will become competitive with the private industries.

 SHRI P.K.
 THUNGON: Sir, as I have already stated, there is certainly a slight difference between the achievements of some - not all - of the private sector cement factories and some of our public sector cement factories.
 There is some difference.